 In this configuration, the server is installed in the Demilitarized Zone (DMZ) of a customer's existing firewall.
-It acts only as a server and is protected from Internet exposure by the existing firewall.
+It is a server-only mode and is protected from Internet exposure by the existing firewall.

 On the MBG, configure the LAN interface with an IP address that is: